eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/07_create-test-accounts.md

 ```

 ## Step 2: Public Key
 Note in `cleos` command a public key is associated with account `alice`.
-Each Antelope account is associated with a public key.
+Each EOS account is associated with a public key.

 Be aware that the account name is the only identifier for ownership.
-You can change the public key but it would not change the ownership of your Antelope account.
+You can change the public key but it would not change the ownership of your EOS account.

 Check which public key is associated with `alice` using [cleos get account](http://docs.eosnetwork.com/leap/latest/cleos/command-reference/get/account)